pensthiel/head-md-future-of-drawing/process/readme.md

 ### Person 1
 (doesn't draw)

-She said it reminds her of the animation app on nintendo DS, which was very simple, didn't have many options and was low stakes.
+She said it reminds her of the animation app on Nintendo DS, which was very simple, didn't have many options and was low stakes.
 The toilet paper helped to lower the stakes even more so it was easy for her to relax and draw without pressure.
 She really enjoyed it even if she does not normally draw.